 \subsection{Dynamics of $a(w^2-1)$}

 For $a\in\Cb^*$ we consider the polynomial map $q_a(w):=a(w^2-1)$.
 For $|a|$ large enough, $q_a$ is hyperbolic with a Cantor set as Julia set.
 In what follows, we will construct a blender for a map of the form $(z,w)\mapsto(g(z,w),q_a^4(w))$.
-To this end, we need to consider open sets with a specific (but simple) combinatoric.
+To this end, we need to consider open sets with specific (but simple) combinatorics.

 From now on, we fix $a\in\Cb^*$ with $|a|>10.$ \begin{lemma} There exists a neighborhood $U_+$ (resp. $U_-$) of $1$ (resp. $-1$) such that $q_{a|U_\pm}$ is a biholomorphism between $U_\pm$ and $\Db_3,$ and